RupeshKumar4511/Full_Stack_Development/README.md

 1. Reusable Logic: Custom hooks allow you to extract and reuse component logic across multiple components.

-2. Naming Convention: Typically start with "use" (e.g., useWindowSize, use Fetch).
+2. Naming Convention: Typically start with "use" (e.g., useWindowSize, useFetch).

 3. Combining Hooks: Custom hooks can combine multiple built-in hooks like useState, useEffect, and others.